Yoogi-7/trader-ai/README.md

 # Trader AI — Production-Ready Monorepo

 Trader AI is a full-stack cryptocurrency trading research and execution platform.
-The repository bundles a FastAPI service, an ML/Celery worker, and a Next.js dashboard together with infrastructure tooling (TimescaleDB, Redis, Redpanda/Kafka) so the system can be demonstrated end-to-end: fetch market data, engineer features, train and backtest models, and surface live trading signals.
+The repository bundles a FastAPI service, an ML/Celery worker, and a Next.js dashboard together with infrastructure tooling (TimescaleDB, Redis) so the system can be demonstrated end-to-end: fetch market data, engineer features, train and backtest models, and surface live trading signals.

 ## Highlights
-- **Event-driven architecture:** Redpanda/Kafka glues the API, worker jobs, and auxiliary consumers together.
+- **Event-driven architecture:** Lightweight HTTP webhook fan-out keeps API, worker jobs, and dashboards in sync without external brokers.
 - **TimescaleDB-backed history:** Backfill and resumable jobs populate TimescaleDB with candle data and progress metadata.
 - **Feature + labeling pipeline:** Modular feature builders, triple-barrier labeling, and walk-forward training automation (Optuna-ready).
 - **Signal governance:** Net profit filters, confidence thresholds, exposure caps, cooldowns, and funding adjustments baked into the signal engine.